cs01/gdbgui/README.md

 [![Build Status](https://travis-ci.org/cs01/gdbgui.svg?branch=master)](https://travis-ci.org/cs01/gdbgui)

 # A browser-based frontend/gui for GDB.
 Add breakpoints, view sourcecode, stack traces, registers, disassembly, and more.
-Easily hackable single page of es6 JavaScript and jquery, with python managing a gdb subprocess on the backend (see [pygdbmi](https://github.com/cs01/pygdbmi)).
+Easily hackable single page of es6 JavaScript and jQuery, with python managing a gdb subprocess on the backend (see [pygdbmi](https://github.com/cs01/pygdbmi)).

 Made with a lightweight Python server (Flask), and JavaScript for the frontend.
 Simply run the server, view the page, and start debuggin'!